高级检索+

 基于多时相Sentinel-1/2的黄河三角洲地区耕地不同地表覆盖土壤盐分反演

-• 摘要: 土壤盐渍化严重影响农业生产,是全球范围土壤退化的主要问题之一,及时、准确监测区域土壤盐渍化动态对于盐碱地改良具有重要意义。遥感技术在区域土壤盐分监测中具有重要作用,利用盐分/植被遥感指数可以实现土壤盐分反演。但由于地理环境、作物覆盖条件等差异,各遥感指数在不同时期土壤盐分反演中鲁棒性不足。该研究以山东省黄河三角洲地区为研究区,基于多时相Sentinel-1/2遥感数据,结合同步地面采样,在分析现有遥感指数与土壤盐分敏感性的基础上,通过构建针对不同作物覆盖的遥感盐分指数,对区域土壤盐分进行精准反演。结果表明: 1)综合现有土壤盐分数据与35个遥感光谱指数相关性分析结果,盐分指数“蓝-近红外”指数(Salinity index 2,S2)、归一化盐分指数(normalized differential salt index,NDSI)和植被指数冠层盐度指数(canopy response salinity index,CRSI)和增强归一化植被指数(enhanced normalized differential vegetation index,ENDVI)4种遥感指数与土壤盐分具有更高的相关性; 2)通过对2、3、4波段组合的盐分数据遥感不同波段/指数组合排列方案筛选,提出针对作物覆盖期和裸土不同地表覆盖的盐分指数SIYRDveg和SIYRDbare,盐分指数相关性在多个时相下最高为0.77,显著提高遥感指数与土壤盐分的相关性; 3)基于盐分指数结合随机森林方法进行的盐分反演在作物覆盖地表反演精度RMSE为2.23g/kg,MAE为1.25g/kg,裸土地表反演精度RMSE为1.00g/kg,MAE为0.73g/kg,相比仅利用遥感基础波段反演,精度提高31%。该研究为区域耕地植被/裸土覆盖地表土壤盐分反演提供了一种思路与方法。
+• 摘要: 土壤盐渍化严重影响农业生产,是全球范围土壤退化的主要问题之一,及时、准确监测区域土壤盐渍化动态对于盐碱地改良具有重要意义。遥感技术在区域土壤盐分监测中具有重要作用,利用盐分/植被遥感指数可以实现土壤盐分反演。但由于地理环境、作物覆盖条件等差异,各遥感指数在不同时期土壤盐分反演中鲁棒性不足。该研究以山东省黄河三角洲地区为研究区,基于多时相Sentinel-1/2遥感数据,结合同步地面采样,在分析现有遥感指数与土壤盐分敏感性的基础上,通过构建针对不同作物覆盖的遥感盐分指数,对区域土壤盐分进行精准反演。结果表明: 1)综合传统土壤盐分数据与35个遥感光谱指数相关性分析结果,盐分指数“蓝-近红外”指数(Salinity index 2,S2)、归一化盐分指数(normalized differential salt index,NDSI)和植被指数冠层盐度指数(canopy response salinity index,CRSI)和增强归一化植被指数(enhanced normalized differential vegetation index,ENDVI)4种遥感指数与土壤盐分具有更高的相关性; 2)通过对2、3、4波段组合的盐分数据遥感不同波段/指数组合排列方案筛选,提出针对作物覆盖期和裸土不同地表覆盖的盐分指数SIYRDveg和SIYRDbare,盐分指数相关性在多个时相下最高为0.77,显著提高遥感指数与土壤盐分的相关性; 3)基于盐分指数结合随机森林方法进行的盐分反演在作物覆盖地表反演精度RMSE为2.23 g/kg,MAE为1.25 g/kg,裸土地表反演精度RMSE为1.00 g/kg,MAE为0.73 g/kg,相比仅利用遥感基础波段反演,精度提高31%。该研究为区域耕地植被/裸土覆盖地表土壤盐分反演提供了一种思路与方法。

-Abstract: Soil salinization significantly impacts agricultural productivity and represents a major global issue in soil degradation.
-Timely and accurate monitoring of soil salinization dynamics is vital for the amelioration of saline-alkali lands.
-In recent years, remote sensing technology has played an increasingly crucial role in regional soil salinity monitoring.
-The use of salinity/vegetation remote sensing indices for soil salinity inversion has been prevalent.
-However, the accuracy of these indices is often compromised due to variations in geographic environments and crop cover conditions, leading to substantial uncertainty in inversion results.
-This study, set in the Yellow River Delta region in Shandong Province, China, aims to enhance the precision of regional soil salinity remote sensing inversion by integrating multi-temporal Sentinel-1/2 data with novel remote sensing indices adapted to different crop cover conditions.
-Employing multi-temporal Sentinel-1/2 remote sensing data coupled with concurrent ground sampling, this research focuses on analyzing the sensitivity of existing soil salinity inversion indices.
-It involves constructing new remote sensing indices specifically designed for different types of crop covers.
-The methodology encompasses a detailed correlation analysis between existing soil salinity data and 35 remote sensing spectral indices.
-This analysis is instrumental in identifying indices with a higher correlation to soil salinity, such as the Salinity Index 2 (S2), Normalized Differential Salt Index (NDSI), Canopy Response Salinity Index (CRSI), and Enhanced Normalized Differential Vegetation Index (ENDVI).
-Further, the study involves filtering through salinity big data remote sensing combinations of bands2、3and4, leading to the proposal of novel salinity indices–SIYRDveg for crop-covered periods and SIYRDbare for bare soil conditions.
-The research findings are notable in several aspects.
-(1) A correlation analysis conducted using existing soil salinity data and 35 remote sensing spectral indices has identified four remote sensing indices with higher correlations with soil salinity.
-These include the “Blue-Near Infrared” salinity index (Salinity index 2, S2), the Normalized Differential Salt Index (NDSI), the Canopy Response Salinity Index (CRSI), and the Enhanced Normalized Differential Vegetation Index (ENDVI).
-(2) By screening various combinations of 2, 3, and 4-band indices for soil salinity data, novel salinity indices were proposed for crop cover (SIYRDveg) and bare soil (SIYRDbare) conditions.
-The novel indices achieved the highest correlation of 0.77 across multiple temporal phases, significantly enhancing the correlation between remote sensing indices and soil salinity.
-(3) Using the novel salinity indices combined with the Random Forest method, the salinity inversion accuracy for crop-covered surfaces achieved an RMSE of 2.23 g/kg and an MAE of 1.25 g/kg, while for bare soil surfaces, the RMSE and MAE were 1.00 g/kg and 0.73 g/kg, respectively.
-Compared to inversions using only basic remote sensing bands, accuracy improved by 31%.This study underscores the effectiveness of integrating advanced remote sensing indices and machine learning techniques to enhance the accuracy of soil salinity mapping, thereby providing more reliable data for agricultural management and environmental monitoring.
-The study provides a novel set of salinity indices and an improved methodology for soil salinity inversion in regional cultivated lands, particularly in areas with diverse vegetation covers.
-The integration of Sentinel-1/2 data with these newly developed indices significantly enhances the precision of soil salinity monitoring.
-This advancement is a crucial step forward in remote sensing applications, offering a more reliable and nuanced approach to understanding and managing soil salinity in agricultural landscapes.
-Bare soil surface shows an increasing trend in soil salinity due to evaporation and salt migration, while vegetated surfaces suppress salt accumulation by reducing evaporation, enhancing moisture retention, and increasing salt absorption.
-The success of this method highlights the potential for further development and application of tailored remote sensing indices in addressing complex environmental challenges in agriculture.
+Abstract: Soil salinization can seriously impact the agricultural productivity in the saline-alkali lands.
+It is vital to timely and accurate monitor the soil salinization dynamics for the amelioration of soil degradation.
+Fortunately, the remote sensing can be expected to monitor the regional soil salinity in recent years.
+The salinity/vegetation remote sensing indices have also been widely used for the inversion of soil salinity.
+However, the accuracy of these indices is often compromised by the great variations in the geographic and crop cover environments, leading to the substantial uncertainty of the inversion.
+This study aims to enhance the precision of regional soil salinity inversion using remote sensing.
+Multi-temporal Sentinel-1/2 sensing data was integrated with the remote sensing indices under different crop covers.
+The study area was set in the Yellow River Delta region in Shandong Province, China.
+The concurrent ground sampling was employed to analyze the sensitivity of existing soil salinity inversion indices.
+The new indices of remote sensing were then constructed to specifically design for the different types of crop cover.
+A correlation analysis was performed on the existing soil salinity data and 35 remote sensing spectral indices.
+Furthermore, a series of operations were performed to filter the salinity big data in the remote sensing combinations of bands 2, 3 and 4.
+The results show that: (1) Four remote sensing indices were identified with the higher correlations with the soil salinity.
+These included the “Blue-Near Infrared” salinity index (Salinity index 2, S2), the Normalized Differential Salt Index (NDSI), the Canopy Response Salinity Index (CRSI), and the Enhanced Normalized Differential Vegetation Index (ENDVI).
+(2) Various combinations of 2, 3, and 4-band indices were screened for the soil salinity data.
+The salinity indices were obtained for the crop cover (SIYRDveg) and bare soil (SIYRDbare).
+The highest correlation of 0.77 was achieved over the multiple temporal phase.
+There was the strong correlation between remote sensing indices and soil salinity.
+(3) The salinity indices were combined with the Random Forest.
+The salinity inversion accuracy for the crop-covered surfaces was achieved an RMSE of 2.23 g/kg and an MAE of 1.25 g/kg, while the RMSE and MAE were 1.00 g/kg and 0.73 g/kg, respectively, for the bare soil surfaces.
+The accuracy of multiple bands was improved by 31%, compared with the only basic bands of remote sensing.
+Remote sensing indices and machine learning were integrated to enhance the accuracy of soil salinity mapping.
+Thereby more reliable data was provided for the agricultural management and environmental monitoring.
+The inversion of salinity indices was improved in regional cultivated lands, particularly in the areas with the diverse vegetation covers.
+The Sentinel-1/2 data with these newly-developed indices were significantly enhanced the precision of the soil salinity monitoring.
+The remote sensing can also offer a more reliable approach to manage the soil salinity in agricultural landscapes.
+Bare soil surface shared an increasing trend in the soil salinity, due to the evaporation and salt migration.
+While the vegetated surface can reduce the evaporation to enhance the moisture retention, where the salt accumulation can be suppressed to increase the salt absorption.
+Remote sensing indices can also be expected to tailor for the complex environmental challenges in smart agriculture.

 /